-The attorneys in the Gibbons Employment & Labor Law Department are commended by clients and peers alike for the strategic business solutions and responsive, hands-on services they provide, which include a variety of litigation and compliance counseling matters.
+The attorneys in the Gibbons Employment & Labor Law Group are commended by clients and peers alike for the strategic business solutions and responsive, hands-on services they provide, which include a variety of litigation and compliance counseling matters.
 We also conduct comprehensive workplace investigations, wide-ranging training sessions, handbook and policy audits, and privileged and non-privileged cultural assessments.

-The Department represents clients in many fields, including retail, research and development, advanced technology, pharmaceuticals, insurance, financial services, banking and finance, telecommunications, media, healthcare, manufacturing, construction, education, consumer products, publishing, service-oriented businesses, transportation, and nonprofit agencies.
+The Group represents clients in many fields, including retail, research and development, advanced technology, pharmaceuticals, insurance, financial services, banking and finance, telecommunications, media, healthcare, manufacturing, construction, education, consumer products, publishing, service-oriented businesses, transportation, and nonprofit agencies.
 We also represent numerous public sector clients and government entities.
 Many Gibbons clients are national and international in scope, with employees in numerous cities, states, and countries.
-Employment & Labor Law Department attorneys handle matters for these clients in both federal and state courts in jurisdictions all across the country and before various administrative agencies, and they provide employment counseling that addresses the specific laws and regulations of numerous states.
-Department attorneys are admitted throughout the region and appear pro hac vice in those states where they are not admitted.
+Employment & Labor Law Group attorneys handle matters for these clients in both federal and state courts in jurisdictions all across the country and before various administrative agencies, and they provide employment counseling that addresses the specific laws and regulations of numerous states.
+Group attorneys are admitted throughout the region and appear pro hac vice in those states where they are not admitted.

 Areas of Focus

 Gibbons represents employers with respect to the various federal antidiscrimination laws, including the Age Discrimination in Employment Act, Americans with Disabilities Act, Family and Medical Leave Act, and Title VII of the Civil Rights Act of 1964, as well as similar state and local laws.
-The Department has extensive experience in federal and state court litigation and administrative proceedings involving claims of discrimination, harassment, and retaliation, ranging from defense of individual claims of discrimination to matters involving multiple plaintiffs and classes, including one of the largest collective actions filed under the Age Discrimination in Employment Act.
+The Group has extensive experience in federal and state court litigation and administrative proceedings involving claims of discrimination, harassment, and retaliation, ranging from defense of individual claims of discrimination to matters involving multiple plaintiffs and classes, including one of the largest collective actions filed under the Age Discrimination in Employment Act.
 We also regularly defend whistle-blower claims.

 Court decisions impacting the employer/employee relationship, altering the traditional employment-at-will principle, have created new rights and causes of action for employees in contract and tort law and have significantly increased employers’ potential exposure.
 Gibbons represents employers in litigation involving a variety of contract and tort causes of action.